puppetlabs/puppetlabs-rook/README.md

 ### Tasks

-Included in the Rook module is an example task.
+Included in the rook module is an example task.
 This creates the rook namespace, and executes the kubectl tasks to configure rook on kubernetes.

 ```puppet
 bolt task run rook::rook_namespace kubeconfig=<path-to-config-file> namespace=<namespace-title> ---nodes <k8s-node-name> --user <user> --password <password> --modulepath <module-path>